spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/glue-api/glue-api-promotions-and-discounts-feature-integration.md

 ---
-title: Glue API - Promotions & discounts feature integration
+title: Glue API - Promotions and Discounts feature integration
 description: Use the guide to install the Promotions and Discounts feature in your project.
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template